Germany braces for elections as parliament dissolved – DW – 12/27/2024

 Steinmeier set the date for the new election for February 23.

-The parliamentary leaders of Scholz's Social Democrats (SPD) and the conservative opposition Christian Democrats (CDU) had agreed on this date.
+The parliamentary leaders of Scholz's Social Democratic Party (SPD) and the conservative opposition Christian Democratic Union (CDU) had agreed on the date.

 Who is in contention